 Why is Tenhou different from other online mahjong servers?

-Normally, mahjong rules award a closely-mirrored "placement bonus" (or point spread, called "uma") to players from 1st to 4th place.
+Normally, mahjong rules award a closely-mirrored "placement bonus" (or point spread, called "uma") to players from 1st to 4th place - 1st place gets a lot of points, then each other placement gets gradually fewer points.
 Tenhou's point system, instead, places a bigger emphasis on not placing 4th.

 The Problem With Online Mahjong